 Boeing Delta II Rocket Poised to Place U.S. Air Force Satellite into Orbit

-On Thursday, Nov.
-9, a 26-minute-long launch window opens at 12:18 p.m.
-EST. Twenty-five minutes after liftoff, the Delta II will insert the 33rd GPS satellite into a transfer orbit above the Earth.
+On Tuesday, Jan.
+30, a 28-minute-long launch window opens at 2:43 a.m.
+EST. Twenty-five minutes after liftoff, the Delta II will insert a replacement GPS satellite into a transfer orbit above the Earth.

 Boeing has been involved in the Air Force's GPS program since 1974, when the company won contracts to build developmental satellites and receiver sets.
 A contract in 1987 with the Air Force to launch GPS satellites reactivated the Delta manufacturing line and resulted in the introduction of the Delta II rocket.

-Boeing is currently working on design, development, and production of the third generation of GPS satellites.
-The company currently has an additional 15 launches manifested for the satellite navigational system.
+Boeing is currently working on design, development and production of the third generation of GPS satellites.

 Boeing Delta Web Site: www.boeing.com/delta